-Key principles will be used as a guide, or a design brief, for the delivery of each of the measures listed in the Action Plan (page 21).
+Key principles will be used as a guide, or a design brief, for the delivery of each of the measures listed in the "Action plan" on page 18.
 These were derived from the objectives set for the ATS, the findings from the engagement activities and recognised best practice.
+They are:

-- Make people feel safe when they walk or cycle around. - Walking, cycling and public transport should be the most convenient ways of getting about for most journeys in built-up areas. - Routes and other measures will link up local destinations (services, amenities, schools, workplaces, etc.), where people want and need to travel to, along the most direct, safe, and convenient route achievable. - Integration with other modes of transport to build an integrated transport system which makes sustainable modes convenient.
+- Make people feel safe when they walk or cycle around; - Make walking, cycling and public transport the most convenient ways of getting about for most journeys in built-up areas; - Deliver routes and other measures which link up local destinations (services, amenities, schools, workplaces, etc.), that people want and need to travel to, along the most direct, safe, and convenient route achievable; - Integrate walking and cycling with other modes of transport to build an cohesive transport system which makes sustainable modes convenient; - Design with universal access in mind at all stages of design, from preferring route alignment with the lowest gradient to suitable colour contrast or kerbs, via path

-- Design with universal access in mind at all stages of design, from preferring route alignment with the lowest gradient to suitable colour contrast or kerbs, via paths widths radii accessible to adaptive bikes, cargo and tricycles. - Placemaking: making places more attractive to spend time in is an integral part of the active travel strategy. - Development and delivery in partnership and collaboration with organisations, users, and with the local population. - Delivering infrastructure designed to last, and which is well maintained over time, including in winter, to give people confidence that a route will be accessible in all, or most, seasons and in the longer term. - Proposals, layouts and designs which are relevant and adapted to the context of Shetland.
+- widths radii accessible to adaptive bikes, cargo and tricycles; - Follow the "Placemaking" principle: making places more attractive to spend time in is an integral part of the ATS; - Develop and deliver the measures in partnership and collaboration with organisations, users, and with the local population; - Deliver infrastructure designed to last, and which is well maintained over time, including in winter, to give people confidence that a route will be accessible in all, or most, seasons and in the longer term; and - Develop proposals, layouts and designs which are relevant and adapted to the context of Shetland.